aerickt/steno-dictionaries/README.md

     - `AR/PE/SKWREU/KWROE` → arpegg**i**o
     - `KUFRB/KWREU` → curvy
     - `KRUFT/KWREU/HREU` → crustily
+    - > There are a lot of words that just *feel* wrong to use `EU` instead of `AOE` based on my experience using main.json.
+I haven't been able to figure out what causes this, so I've resorted to include both `EU` and `AOE` in these cases where it's ambiguous to me.
+However, if it's spelled with an I and has a long I sound, I can guarantee that `EU` can be used.

-> Note: this pattern is from main.json and its suffixes such as "-y", "-ry", "-ly", etc.
+    - > Note: this pattern is from main.json and its suffixes such as "-y", "-ry", "-ly", etc.

  - `-RBL` → "shl" sound
     - `TK*EU/TPE/REPB/-RBL` → differential